kernelle-soft/blizz/crates/violet/README.md

 - **AI tooling perspective**: Insights from machine learning-powered code analysis providers on the limitations of traditional complexity metrics
 - **Automated analysis challenges**: Highlights the difficulties AI systems face when traditional metrics don't align with actual code maintainability
 - **Relation to Violet**: Validates from an AI perspective that current complexity measures are insufficient for automated code quality assessment

+[deep research report](https://claude.ai/chat/a4f0d7b1-8c7b-4a7c-a10c-d36bbea9009f) - will be used to gather further references and reading materials

 ### Historical Context